U.S. Legal System Providers

 Verification operates at two levels.
 First, the existence of a legal concept or procedure is confirmed through at least one named statutory or common law source — for example, child custody jurisdiction is grounded in the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which had been adopted in 49 states and the District of Columbia as of the ULC's published adoption table.
 Second, procedural descriptions are cross-checked against the Federal Rules of Civil Procedure (28 U.S.C.
 Appendix) and applicable state rule analogs where divergence is material.

-Verification does not guarantee that a listed law remains unchanged.
+Verification does not guarantee that a verified law remains unchanged.
 Statutes are subject to legislative amendment, and users conducting active legal research should confirm current codification through official sources such as the U.S. House Office of the Law Revision Counsel (uscode.house.gov) or state legislature official portals.

 Coverage gaps

 - Tribal jurisdiction: Divorce proceedings within federally recognized tribal nations operate under tribal court systems not catalogued here.
-The Indian Child Welfare Act (25 U.S.C. § 1901 et seq.) introduces additional jurisdictional complexity in custody matters involving tribal members that falls outside current listings.
+The Indian Child Welfare Act (25 U.S.C. § 1901 et seq.) introduces additional jurisdictional complexity in custody matters involving tribal members that falls outside current providers.

 The how to use this resource page describes practical research strategies that account for these gaps.

-Listing categories
+Provider categories

-Listings are organized into 8 functional categories reflecting the primary stages and subject areas of U.S. divorce law:
+Providers are organized into 8 functional categories reflecting the primary stages and subject areas of U.S. divorce law:

 - Jurisdiction and filing — covers court authority, residency requirements, venue rules, and the divorce filing process